JetBrains/lets-plot-docs/docs/_sources/pages/geopandas.rst.txt

 - ``data`` parameter for the "population" dataframe,
 - ``map`` parameter for the state boundaries ``GeoDataframe``.

-The 3rd parameter, ``map_join``, will help to combime population values and state boundaries on the same chart:
+The 3rd parameter, ``map_join``, will help to combine population values and state boundaries on the same chart:

 .. jupyter-execute::